Tottenham Hotspur’s 10 Most Expensive Signings Of All Time

 How would Tottenham fans react to seeing Tanguy Ndombele sitting on top of the pile?
 Ask them if you dare.

-Signed for a club-record fee of £54m and with great expectations, the Frenchman proved the worst gamble ever taken by Levy.
-Unfortunately, it was the costliest one.
+Signed for a club-record fee of £54m and with great expectations, the Frenchman proved the worst gamble ever taken by the club.